Hikage/ThriveTones/README.md

 {[4], 1}
 {[], 1}

 This allows for any length history to be used, or none at all.
-If a given history is not a key in the dictionary, it is truncated and searched for again.
+If a given history is not a key in the dictionary, it is truncated (removing the first element) and searched for again.
 Ultimately, if no history is found, a random next chord is selected, based on overall probabilities.

+This structure does not yet account for obscure branches the generator could take.
+As a result, songs could get into ruts of the same chord over and over.
+This will be mitigated in future developments to break out of these stuck points either by using a heuristic or by removing these dead-ends from the dictionary.

+To allow for modular song creation, the chord dictionary was partitioned into song-part-specific dictionaries: progressions for choruses populate a dictionary separate from verses, separate from bridges, etc.

+#### Song generation:
+This began as a simple hard-coded structure, a typical intro-verse-chorus-verse-chorus-bridge-chorus-chorus pattern, or similar.
+Data on common structures are more difficult to find than chord progressions.
+Therefore, the approach to automate this portion would be better served by a grammar of common struture rules.
+Examples include: verses are commonly followed by choruses, bridges do not occur at the beginning of songs, there shouldn't be any more than two repetitions of the chorus unless at the end of the song, etc.

 #### JFugue:
 Some complicated chords are far more difficult to represent in JFugue.
 Therefore, some of the more intricate chords will need to be represented with literal intervals instead of the condensed representation of Cmaj, etc.  This creates a need for some more obsure representation and consideration for unusual edge cases.
 For now, this has been disregarded for the sake of simplicity, but it will need to be addressed eventually.